hpractv/dev-portfolio/performance leveling/c#/6_struct.md

 ### How should equality be handled in a `struct`?

-Equality between structs be done through overloaded `==` and `!=` operators that evaluate the fields/properties that make up the struct (see example below).
+Equality evaluation between structs should be done through overloaded `==` and `!=` operators that evaluate the fields/properties that make up the struct (see example below).

 ```csharp
 public struct BaseStruct